martinber/noaa-apt/README.md

 ## Alternatives

-Just bought an RTL-SDR and tried to receive NOAA APT images, I'm new to this but as of August 2018:
+Just bought an RTL-SDR and tried to receive NOAA APT images, as of August 2018:

 - [WXtoImg], by far the most popular, lots of features but the site looks dead forever.